NumHum13/MineSweeper/README.md

 # MineSweeper

-Original code is in Original and not master branch
+Original code is in Original and not Master branch